ABOUT CHILD THERAPY

 ART & PLAY THERAPY

 Children often communicate with play and art rather than words and usually require alternatives to talk therapy because they may not be capable of verbalizing abstract emotions.
-For this reason, I incorporate art and play therapy into my assessment and treatment.
-I also examine a child’s behavior and nonverbal body language in formulating my assessments.
+For this reason, we incorporate art and play therapy into assessment and treatment.
+We also examine a child’s behavior and nonverbal body language in formulating assessments.
 Integrating art, play, behavior, verbal, and non-verbal body language allows me to take a multi-faceted and comprehensive view of the child’s psychology in order to provide the most effective treatment.